Ibrahimovic to sign new one-year AC Milan contract worth around €6m | Goal.com

 Zlatan Ibrahimovic will put pen to paper on a new one-year contract with AC Milan, Goal can confirm.

-The contract, that is set to be worth around €6 million a year, plus €1m in additional bonuses, is due to be announced by the Serie A club on Thursday evening.
+The contract, worth around €6 million (£5m/$7m) a year plus €1m in additional bonuses, is due to be announced by the Serie A club on Thursday evening.

 Ibrahimovic has been one of Milan's top performers during the 2020-21 campaign and seemingly still has plenty to offer, despite the fact he will turn 40 later this year.